discrete-notes/discrete-notes.github.io/_posts/2023-01-20-low-crossing.md

 Here is a pseudo-code.

 1. Initially, every hyperedge has weight 1.
-2. For i=1 to $n-1$:
+2. For $i=1$ to $n-1$:
 * Select an edge $e$ with minimum cost, and add it to the path.
 * Double the weight of any hyperedge that is crossed by $e$.
 * Remove all vertices that have two incident edges selected (ie those that do not need more edges, since we look for a path).

-Now, intuitively here is what's going on.
+Intuitively, here is what's going on.
 Since, we want to minimize the maximum crossing number of an hyperedge, one wants to keep an eye on the hyperedges that are already crossed by a lot of selected edges, and try to avoid adding even more edges crossing them.
 In the algorithm, an hyperedge in this situation will have a high weight, hence in general the algorithm will not pick an edge that is crossing it.
-The magic of the multiplicative weight update method is that doubling the weights allows to get theoretical guarantees on the outcome.
+The magic of the multiplicative weight update method (and of the dual VC dimension) is that doubling the weights allows to get theoretical guarantees on the outcome.

 Now the complexity of this algorithm is basically the cost of finding the edge of minimum cost for each iteration of the loop, which